-A Qualified Environmental Professional (QEP) from Corvidae conducted a field assessment on September 16, 2021 (see Appendix B for photos).
-At the time of assessment, it was clear that the area in the project area was tidal, with the High-Water Mark (HWM) (also referred to as the Present Natural Boundary) being marine in nature, not freshwater.
+A Qualified Environmental Professional (QEP) from Corvidae conducted a field assessment on September 16, 2021 and August 4, 2022 (see Appendix B for photos).
+At the time of assessments, it was clear that the area in the project area was tidally influences, with the High-Water Mark (HWM) (also referred to as the Present Natural Boundary) being estuarian with marine and river influences.
 The change from marine environment to freshwater was surveyed by the QEP to be approximately 125 m upstream.
 This was evident by a change in substrate including a change from shellfish occurring in the marine area, to none in the freshwater area.
-The site assessment verified the City of Nanaimo Biologist's findings that is a marine shoreline.
+The site assessment verified the City of Nanaimo Biologist's findings that is an estuarian environment and the RAPR does not apply.